 The layout or dimension structure of a cube is flexible and can be changed after the cube has been created, or filled, without losing data (see Changing Cube Layout).
 Dimensions can be added, removed, or reordered.

 When adding or removing dimensions, the OLAP Server has to manipulate existing data in the cube.
 If a dimension is added, the existing data has to be assigned to an element in the new dimension.
 Similarly, if a dimension is removed, OLAP has to read existing data from some element in this dimension and maintain the existing data distribution for that element across the other dimensions.

 To achieve this balance, new default element settings for dimensions are used.
 If you add a dimension to a cube, a Default Write Element has to be defined for this dimension.
 Existing cube data will then be assigned to this element.

 If you remove a dimension from a cube, the dimension must have a defined Default Read Element.
 The values that are read from this element will then be reserved.
 For example, if you remove a “Months” dimension from a cube in which “Total Year” was defined as the Default Read Element, the cube values that are stored in the OLAP Server will then be those of “Total Year”.

-The functionality to handle missing elements has been extended with the options “mapToDefaultWrite” and “mapToDefaultParent”, which use the default elements of the dimension.
+Missing elements can be handled with the options “mapToDefaultWrite” and “mapToDefaultParent”, which use the default elements of the dimension.